 - For example, to take the relative to medical appointments.

-The mother of a young baby may need flexibility
+The parent of a young baby may need flexibility

-- For example, allowing her to work from home at short notice
+- For example, allowing them to work from home at short notice

 An employee may want their work to fit better with personal priorities or activities

 - For example, a hobby.

 Almost all employees with at least 26 weeks' service qualify